yasaminashoori/JavaScript-Course/README.md

 2. JS role in web app?

-- HTML is the structure and CSS is the presentation and js makes it usable and dynamic and intercation with the user.
+- HTML is the structure and CSS is the presentation and js makes it usable and dynamic and interaction with the user.

 - HTML (structural) noun, CSS (Presentational) adjective, JavaScript (Behavioral) verb.